Priyansh-Gour/Priyansh-Gour/README.md

 ---
 - 🔭 I’m currently working on NodeJs
 - 🌱 I’m currently learning Backend
+- 🌱 Learning more about and studying: **Open Source, React, CS Algorithms**
 - 💬 Ask me anything about Frontend
 - 📫 How to reach me: priyanshgour817@gmail.com
 -